nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   </div>
   <br>

-  Lists type of persons based on the parameter given.
+  You can list type of persons based on the parameter given.

 <br>